 IMVT Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Immunovant, Inc. Investors Of Class Action And Encourages Shareholders To Contact The Firm

-NEW YORK, Feb.
-23, 2021 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Immunovant, Inc. ("Immunovant" or "the Company") (IMVT) - Get Report and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Immunovant securities between October 2, 2019 and February 1, 2021, both dates inclusive (the "Class Period").
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Immunovant, Inc. ("Immunovant" or "the Company") (IMVT) - Get Report and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Immunovant securities between October 2, 2019 and February 1, 2021, both dates inclusive (the "Class Period").
 Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/imvt.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.